Refinery29: History

+On May 15, 2023, Vice Media formally filed for Chapter 11 bankruptcy, as part of a possible sale to a consortium of lenders including Fortress Investment Group, which will, alongside Soros Fund Management and Monroe Capital, invest $225 million as a credit bid for nearly all of its assets.

+In April 2024, Sundial Media Group purchased the company.
+Refinery29 at the time of the sale had around 100 employees and roughly $100 million in annual revenue.

+In July 2024, it was reported that Refinery29 Australia would shut down amid a restructuring at Pedestrian.
+In September 2025, Refinery29 closed its UK operations and laid off an unknown number of journalists.
+The sub-brand Unbothered also ceased its UK operations.

 Content

 Refinery29 produces editorial and video programming, live events, and social, shareable content delivered across major social media platforms, and covers a variety of categories.
-In August 2018, Refinery29 made an official section for music journalism on their website.
-Although this official section was created in 2018, music writing on Refinery29 was widespread before this date.
-In 2013, Refinery29 published "The Best Music Blogs That Aren't Pitchfork," featuring other online music publications such as The Fader, Obscure Sound and Earmilk.

 Refinery29 was listed three consecutive years on Crain's "Fast 50", has won seven Clio Awards, and seven Webby Awards.

 The company produces an annual pop-up exhibition, 29Rooms, where visitors can take self-portraits for sharing on Instagram.
-29Rooms was launched in 2015 on Refinery29's 10-Year Anniversary.
+29Rooms was launched in 2015 on Refinery29's tenth anniversary.
 It has been credited as the first "selfie museum".

 Notable writers for Refinery29 include Kathleen Newman-Bremang.